ALEX VANN DESIGN

 You can read the issue here: Zero Degrees Issue One.
 It features many local Wolverhampton business owners and personalities including Jody Craddock, DJ Janos, Alex Is, Mel Eves and of course me!

-And I feature on a poster for Future First which is designed to inspire students at my old school!
-Now called Q3 Academy Tipton.
+There was also a feature in Express and Star about a Wolves in Wolves design I did recently for Tettenhall Remembers. | And I feature on a poster for Future First which is designed to inspire students at my old school!
+Now called Q3 Academy Tipton. |

 I'd admired several similar art projects in previous years: 'The Big Hoot' Owls in Birmingham, the Gorillas of Norwich and of course Liverpool's Superlambananas (and, later on, Penguins) and always thought it would be great to get to design and paint a sculpture such as this, so this is a case of a dream becoming a reality.